-Lyft announces its first international expansion
+Lyft goes to Canada, its first time outside U.S.

 Lyft is making its first stop outside of the U.S.

-On Monday, the ride-hailing company announced it will begin operating in Toronto.
+On Monday, the ride-hailing company announced it will begin operating in Toronto, starting in December.

-Lyft did not give a specific date for when it would come to the Canadian city, but noted it would be there in time for the holidays.

-"We've been looking forward to taking our brand of ridesharing international for some time," the company said in a blog post.
+"We have had our sights set on international expansion for months, and the Canadian market is an obvious fit for Lyft's culture, values and the service that we provide," Lyft CEO Logan Green said in a statement to CNN Tech.
+"We've had incredible interest from both drivers and passengers in Toronto."

 Previously, Lyft operated internationally through partnerships with local ride-sharing companies, like Grab in Southeast Asia and Didi in China.